Los Angeles Couples Therapy

 You don’t have to be in crisis to seek relationship support

-While couples therapy can absolutely help during times of crisis, it’s just as often used preventively — including premarital counseling — as a way to be intentional about understanding one another, strengthening communication, and building a foundation that can support you through future stress.
+This includes premarital counseling and other moments when partners want to be intentional about understanding one another, strengthening communication, and building a foundation that can support them through future stress.

-Many relationships become more challenging not because something is “wrong,” but because life gets fuller, patterns solidify, and care that once came easily begins to take more intention.
+Many relationships become more challenging not because something is “wrong”, but because life gets fuller.
+Work demands increase, family responsibilities shift, stress accumulates, and relational patterns solidify.
+Care and connection that once felt natural can begin to require more attention and intention.

 Start with a free info session